Connect with others who understand.

 Written by Sarah Winfrey

-If your hands or other parts of the body are shaking, it can disrupt your life in unexpected ways.
-Here’s what you should know so you can get to the bottom of why you’re having the symptom and what you should do about it.
+If your hands or other parts of the body are shaking, it can affect your quality of life in unexpected ways.
+Here’s what you should know about lupus and hand tremors.

 What Do Hand Tremors Feel Like?

-A number of MyLupusTeam members experience hand tremors due to lupus.
-In fact, some had them as their first lupus symptom.
-“My first symptom was a right hand tremor, which eventually became a right and left hand tremor.
+Several MyLupusTeam members have shared their experiences with tremors.
+For some, hand tremors were among their first lupus symptoms.
+“My first symptom was a right-hand tremor, which eventually became a right-and-left hand tremor.
 It was my only symptom for a while.”

 Hand tremors can be severe.
-One member described theirs as follows: “I don’t drink coffee.
+One member shared, “I don’t drink coffee.
 The tremors in my hands shake like I’ve drunk 10 cups.”

-These types of tremors can interfere with daily life in a number of ways, including making holding onto things difficult.
+These types of tremors can interfere with daily life in a number of ways.
+For example, they can make it difficult to hold onto objects.
 As one member explained, “My hand tremors are the worst they’ve been.
 I have to use two hands to hold something.”

-Another added, “My hand will tremble then just lose grip on whatever I have and then it breaks.”
+Another shared, “My hand will tremble, then just lose grip on whatever I have, and then it breaks.”

-Hand tremors can lower your overall sense of well-being.
+Hand tremors can affect your overall sense of well-being.
 One member put it this way: “I’ve definitely experienced bad hand tremors, especially during my worst flare-ups.
 I struggled so hard one day just trying to drink water out of my Yeti cup.
-I couldn’t … .
-I felt so helpless.”
+I couldn’t. … I felt so helpless.”

-There are a variety of potential causes for hand tremors with lupus.
-They could be related to the condition itself, to lupus medications, or to factors entirely unrelated to lupus.
+There are several possible reasons for hand tremors in people with lupus.
+They could be related to the lupus itself, to medications used to treat it, or to unrelated factors.

 Neurological Symptoms of Lupus